silverhammermba/superuser/_posts/2013-04-01-all_your_base.markdown

 Turing machine and the complicated computers we use in real life but you'll be happy to know that we'll be skipping over most of the details of that topic.

+We're getting _sooo_ close to talking about real life computers.
+I promise!
-But there is one more topic which we must cover in detail before we're ready to talk about real computers: binary!
+There's just a couple more topics which we must cover before we're ready to talk about real computers.
+First up: binary!

 The machines we learned about previously counted the way we're used to: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, ... and you get the idea.
 The wheels we